 Up against many obstacles including risk of treason, Dr. John Clarke stayed on track with civility

 towards his adversaries which gained him mutual respect.
-Following a number of petitions that previously failed, on July 3, 1663 Dr. John Clarke presented a new Charter he wrote to King Charles II.
+Following a number of petitions that previously failed, on July 3, 1663 Dr. John Clarke presented a new Charter to King Charles II.

 Dr. Clarke’s loyalties to the King, mediation capabilities and statesmanship convinced the King of England to pass with Royal Seal the Charter of 1663 which granted unprecedented Religious Freedom and Civil Liberties to the Colony of Rhode Island.